continuous-dems/workshop-coastal-coupling-2026/modules/05-evaluate-dems/index.md

 The bathymetric observations make the Sarasota example especially useful, but the same interpretation rule still applies:

 > **The independent check is strongest where the observations actually sample the DEM.**

-Bathymetric ICESat-2 observations do not independently test every submerged DEM cell.

-Instead, they give us valuable independent evidence about the parts of the submerged surface they cross.

-That is a limitation to understand — not a reason to discount the evaluation.

 ---